CalHoll/calholl/README.md

 - 👯 I’m looking to collaborate on tools that improve productivity
 - 💬 Ask me about anything <Tech, Wellness, Life>

-<em>I love connecting with people so if you want to say hi, I'm always happy to talk!</em>
+<em>I love connecting with people so if you want to say hi, I would love to talk!</em>